google-deepmind/mujoco/doc/programming/simulation.rst

 otherwise it triggers an error.
 It also keeps track of the maximum stack allocation;
 see :ref:`diagnostics <siDiagnostics>` below.
-Note that :ref:`mj_stackAllocNum` is only used for allocating ``mjtNum`` arrays, the most common type of array. :ref:`mj_stackAllocInt` is provided for integer array allocation, and :ref:`mj_stackAlloc` is provided for allocation of arbitrary number of bytes and alignment.
+Note that :ref:`mj_stackAllocNum` is only used for allocating ``mjtNum`` arrays, the most common type of array. :ref:`mj_stackAllocInt` is provided for integer array allocation, and :ref:`mj_stackAllocByte` is provided for allocation of arbitrary number of bytes and alignment.

 .. _siError: